Afrikan-Son/wk1-code-challenge/README.md

 # Running the applications
 ## grade-generator
-- To run, run this command in terminal:
+1. To run, run this command in terminal:
 `node grade-generator/index.js`
--It will propmt you to enter a student marks.
+2. It will propmt you to enter a student marks.
--Enter any number between 0 and 100 and press Enter.
+3. Enter any number between 0 and 100 and press Enter.
--Student Grade will be returned between A and E.
+4. Student Grade will be returned between A and E.